calcarlson/4061Project4/README.md

 # 4. Any assumptions outside this document

-We assumed that only one of the provided testcases would be input into the program at a time.
+In addition to the assumptions outlined in the project 4 document, we assumed that only one of the provided testcases (testCase1 or testCase2) would be input into the program at a single time.

 # 5. Team Members